-At Anapol Weiss, we know how devastating birth injuries can be for the child and parents.
+At Anapol Weiss, our Philadelphia birth injury lawyers know how devastating birth injuries can be for the child and parents.
 Birth injuries cause long-lasting physical, psychological, and cognitive effects.
-If your loved one is suffering lifelong repercussions from a negligence-related birth injury, now is the time to take a stand.
-Enlist the help of our experienced Philadelphia birth injury attorney about the well-being of our clients and want to help them seek the recovery they deserve.
+If your loved one is suffering lifelong repercussions from a negligence-related accident, now is the time to take a stand.
+Enlist the help of our experienced Philadelphia birth injury attorneys today.
 During pregnancy, labor, and birth, health care professionals must do their utmost to ensure the safety of both mother and child.
 Prenatal care and infant delivery require careful monitoring of fetal heart rate, proper use of birthing tools, and the competence to know when to order a cesarean section.
-A mistake at any point during the process can result in birth injuries.
+A mistake at any point during the process can result in birth trauma.

 Contact an Experienced Philadelphia Birth Injury Lawyer

 Birth injuries take many shapes and forms.
 Some birth injuries cause temporary harms, while others lead to permanent damages or death.
 Many birth traumas have varying symptoms on a case-by-case basis.
 Sometimes, birth injuries are immediately evident, while at other times symptoms take years to surface.
 As soon as you suspect a negligence-related birth injury, contact an attorney.

 According to a fact sheet from the Centers for Disease Control and Prevention, birth defects affect one in every 33 babies.
 At Anapol Weiss, we have decades of experience handling birth injury claims.
 Our Philadelphia birth injury lawyers will work on your case until we get the job done.
 Our firm works closely with medical experts to examine every aspect of a birth trauma case.

 How Do I Recover Compensation For a Birth Injury?